-ID ACTION TYPE ACTION DESCRIPTION IMPLEMENTATION LEAD TIMEFRAME COST SW-5 Research/ Assessment Measure and track metrics related to waste management and communicate information publicly to encourage improvement.
+ID ACTION TYPE ACTION DESCRIPTION PROJECT DURATION COST SW-5 Research/ Assessment Measure and track metrics related to waste management and communicate information publicly to encourage improvement.
 Consistent data tracking of diversion rates, contamination rates, and optional program participation (e.g., curbside composting) is critical to understanding the efficacy of solid waste actions as well as targeting areas for improvement.
 Furthermore, sharing these waste data and metrics will enhance citywide awareness and accountability to achieving waste goals.
-Public Services Medium \$ SW-6 Training/ Education Expand curbside composting, support and educate residents on food waste reduction and home composting, and provide residents access to drop-off composting.
+Medium \$ SW-6 Training/ Education Expand curbside composting, support and educate residents on food waste reduction and home composting, and provide residents access to drop-off composting.
 Food waste accounts for more than 25 percent of the waste stream in Massachusetts.
 Impactful strategies to remove food from our waste streams are 1) changing purchasing and consumption behavior, 2) redirecting edible food to people in need through donation, and 3) composting.
 The Cities will start by expanding voluntary and incentivized programs, with educational components rolled out alongside broader waste reduction and recycling education campaigns as well exploring food share tables.
 Ultimately, the Cities should introduce mandatory curbside compost pick-up for residents, with appropriate support for low-income and rental communities.
-Beverly: Engineering, Sustainability Salem: Waste Reduction Coordinator Medium \$\$\$ SW-7 Training/ Education Develop a comprehensive program for all municipal buildings and public schools that prioritizes waste reduction and maximizes opportunities for reuse, recycling, and composting, with a strong educational component to ensure successful implementation.
+Medium \$\$\$ SW-7 Training/ Education Develop a comprehensive program for all municipal buildings and public schools that prioritizes waste reduction and maximizes opportunities for reuse, recycling, and composting, with a strong educational component to ensure successful implementation.
 This program would require a thorough assessment of the greatest opportunities for reduction (e.g., unnecessary packaging or purchase of single-use materials) and gaps in the current recycling options.
 By first focusing on municipal facilities, the Cities can demonstrate the feasibility of specific programs and solutions for the broader community.
 This action can also be developed in coordination with SW-10 (zero waste event guidance).
-Beverly: Sustainability Salem: Waste Reduction Coordinator Medium \$\$\$ SW-8 Policy Increase dedicated staff time for enforcement of existing waste policies and introduce enforcement mechanisms for new ordinances.
+Medium \$\$\$ SW-8 Policy Increase dedicated staff time for enforcement of existing waste policies and introduce enforcement mechanisms for new ordinances.
 The Cities will designate new enforcement staff, rather than simply increasing the number of hours that a particular staff member spends enforcing a given waste policy if not already full time.
 All new waste ordinances will be reviewed to ensure the inclusion of enforcement mechanisms (e.g., fees for noncompliance).
-Mayor's Office Medium \$\$\$ SW-9 Policy Expand sustainable purchasing programs within both cities.
+Medium \$\$\$ SW-9 Policy Expand sustainable purchasing programs within both cities.
 Sustainable purchasing programs would build on existing practices in both cities to designate recommendations and/or requirements for procurement of both goods and services.
 The program could include provisions such as local sourcing, standards around recycled content rates or third-party green product certifications, or toxics reduction standards (e.g., for cleaning products).
-Procurement, Purchasing Short \$ SW-10 Standards/ Guidelines rds/ Require significant municipal and Targeting large events for waste reduction is a visible way to Beverly: Sustainability Salem: Waste Reduction Coordinator Long \$
+Short \$ SW-10 Standards/ Guidelines Require significant municipal and community events to achieve zero waste.
+Develop and distribute guidance.
+Targeting large events for waste reduction is a visible way to engage the community in zero-waste strategies and education.
+The Cities can pilot, communicate, and scale zero-waste events that engage members of the community to shape both the process and accompanying guidance for a community-wide zero-waste mandate.
+The event permitting process could serve as the mechanism for implementation of the community-wide mandate.
+Long \$